VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - `Update()` is a callback method that is called every frame to update the game state.

 Run the application. 🏃 You should see a box (cube) moving along the X-axis, without interacting with other entities.

+{% include _alert.html type:'success' title: "You learnt how to move a cube without colliders using non-physical movement.
+The cube moves smoothly along the X-axis, demonstrating basic animation and object manipulation." %}

 ## Step 13: Add Motion with Physics - Move the Cube with Colliders! 🧊